3 Methods of GDP Calculation4 min read

 1. Income Approach :

-- The income approach starts with the income earned from the production of goods and services.
-Under income approach we calculate the income earned by all the factors of production in an economy.
+The GDP income approach formula starts with the income earned from the production of goods and services.
+Under the income approach method, we calculate the income earned by all the factors of production in an economy.

-- Factors of production are the inputs which goes into producing final product or service.
+Factors of production are the inputs that go into producing the final product or service.
 Thus, the factors of production for a business are – Land, Labour, Capital and Management within the domestic boundaries of a country.

-- Now if we add taxes and deduct subsidies, then it become GDP at Market cost.
+Now if we add taxes and deduct subsidies, then it becomes Gross Domestic Product formula at Market cost.

 The second approach, known as the expenditure approach, is the converse of Income approach as rather than Income, it begins with money spent on goods & services.
 This measures the total expenditure incurred by all entities on goods and services within the domestic boundaries of a country.
 So let’s learn how to calculate GDP using the expenditure approach.

-- I: Investment Expenditure, ie. when businesses spend money as they invest in their business activities.
-For eaxmple, buying land, machinery etc.
+- I: Investment Expenditure, i.e. when businesses spend money as they invest in their business activities.
+For example, buying land, machinery etc.

-- G: Government Expenditure, ie. when government spends money on various development activities and
+- G: Government Expenditure, i.e. when the government spends money on various development activities and

-- (EX-IM): Exports minus Imports, that is, Net Exports. ie. we include the exports to other countries in calculation of GDP and subtract the imports from other countries to our country.
+- (EX-IM): Exports minus Imports, i.e. Net Exports. ie. We include the exports to other countries in the calculation of GDP and subtract the imports from other countries to our country.

-- Mostly GDP is calculated with both approaches and calculations are done in such a way that the values from both approaches should come almost equivalent.
+Mostly GDP is calculated using both these approaches and calculations are done in such a way that the values from both approaches should come almost equivalent.

 3. Output (Production) Approach :

-- In order to avoid a distorted measure of GDP due to price level changes, GDP at constant prices or Real GDP is computed.
+In order to avoid a distorted measure of GDP due to price level changes, GDP at constant prices or Real GDP is computed.
 Using the Output Approach, GDP is calculated by this formula:

 - GDP is a broad measure of a country’s economic activity, used to estimate the size of an economy and growth rate.